marzer/poxy/README.md

-  --xmlonly             stop after generating and preprocessing the Doxygen xml --ppinclude <regex>   pattern matching HTML file names to post-process (default: all) --ppexclude <regex>   pattern matching HTML file names to exclude from post-processing (default: none) --nocleanup           does not clean up after itself, leaving the XML and other temp files intact --theme {auto,light,dark,custom}
+  --xmlonly             stop after generating and preprocessing the Doxygen xml --ppinclude <regex>   pattern matching HTML file names to post-process (default: all) --ppexclude <regex>   pattern matching HTML file names to exclude from post-processing (default: none) --theme {auto,light,dark,custom}
                         the CSS theme to use (default: auto)
 ```